moogacs/docs.buf.build/docs/lint/overview.md

 - **Editor integration**.
 The default error output is easily parsable by any editor, making the feedback loop for lint errors very short.
-Currently, we provide [Vim and Visual Studio Code integration](../editor-integration.mdx), but will extend this in the future to include other editors such as Emacs and IntelliJ IDEs.
+Currently, we provide [Vim and Visual Studio Code integration](../editor-integration.mdx), but may extend this in the future to include other editors such as Emacs and IntelliJ IDEs.

 - **Speed**. `buf`'s [internal Protobuf compiler](../build/internal-compiler.md) utilizes all